zevv/nim-memory/nim-memory.md

       seq now holds 4 elements

     - the `reserved` field increased from 3 to 6.
-This is because Nim increments seq and string storage in powers of two - this is more efficient when repeatedly adding data without having to resize the allocation for every `add()`
+This is because Nim doubles the storage size when doing a new allocation - this is more efficient when repeatedly adding data without having to resize the allocation for every `add()`